Landmeinz/weekend-redux-feedback-loop/README.md

 -- once submitted the student is notified with a success message and then presented with the option to start a new feedback from

+--- there's also an admin page for the instructors to review all feedback forms submitted

 ## Built With